-Supraspinatus tendinopathy was graded using a modified four-point scale from 0 to 3.46 For grade 0 (normal), the tendon showed complete homogeneous low intensity on all pulse sequences.
-For grade 1 (mild tendinopathy) there was a mild focal increase in tendon signal on proton density (PD) and fat-suppressed T_2 sequencing not equal to that of fluid.
-Grade 2 (moderate tendinopathy) represented a moderate focal increase in tendon signal on PD and fat-suppressed T_2 sequencing not equal to that of fluid.
+Supraspinatus tendinopathy was graded using a modified four-point scale from 0 to 3.
+For grade 0 (normal), the tendon showed complete homogeneous low intensity on all pulse sequences.
+For grade 1 (mild tendinopathy) there was a mild focal increase in tendon signal on proton density (PD) and fat-suppressed T2 sequencing not equal to that of fluid.
+Grade 2 (moderate tendinopathy) represented a moderate focal increase in tendon signal on PD and fat-suppressed T2 sequencing not equal to that of fluid.
 For grade 3 (marked tendinopathy), the tendon showed a marked generalised increase in tendon signal without frank fluid signal intensity.
 The grading of MRI-determined supraspinatus tendinopathy is very reliable (ICC=0.75) when assessed by a single well-trained observer.
-46 compared laxity with training and symptoms were based on data from all 80 swimmers, whereas the MRI analyses were based on a subset of 52 swimmers.